sidoncode/Finished-item-from-refrigerator-alert-app/README.md

 ### need to add images in the ui changes
 ### firebase fcm token storing
 ### need to add the notification feature
+### need to add the sound/vibrate notifi.. in the app